 (b) The object is 10 cm away from the lens.

-The ray diagram for this configuration is as below
+The ray diagram for this configuration is as follows:

 The lesson we learn from these example problems is that a diverging lens always creates a virtual, upright, and smaller in size image from an object in front of it.